-This supplementary file contains additional material, including results for nonparametric regression, a simulation study, an adaptive nonparametric Bernstein-von Mises theorem, and details on tensor-multivariate versions of the considered prior distributions.
+This supplementary file contains additional material, including results for nonparametric regression, a simulation study, an adaptive nonparametric Bernstein-von Mises theorem, lower bound results, and details on tensor-multivariate versions of the considered prior distributions.
 It also contains all remaining proofs for the results stated in the main paper.